uq-its-ss/design-system/packages/all/README.md

 # `@uqds/all`

-> The UIDF, with pre-written imports.
+> The UQDS, with pre-written imports.

 ## Usage